kata-ai/development-standard/development-workflow/definition-of-done-per-phase.md

 Another example, for each items to be deployed to Production, it should have technical release notes, passed QA, have technical notes, and code documentation.

+The goal of these guidelines is to make sure we **identify things early so that we don't develop premature product which causes hidden cost or unused products**.

 ## Backlog

 In this phase, stories is gathered as business requirements.
 Every stories should hava a clear description and standard scrum stories definition.